Arkansas Administrative Code

 g.
 Pre-Design: Land use analysis, programming, site selection, site and soils analysis

 h.
-Design: Urban planning,.master planning, building design, site design, interiors, safety and security measures
+Design: Urban planning, master planning, building design, site design, interiors, safety and security measures

 i.
 Construction Documents: Drawings, specifications, delivery methods

 j.
-Construction Administration: Contracts, bidding, controct negotiations
+Construction Administration: Contracts, bidding, contract negotiations

 5. Attending seminars, lectures, presentations, workshops, or courses shall constitute one CEH for each hour of attendance,